syrianarchive/syrianarchive-investigations/investigations/KiwanHospital.md

 *A still from a video of the hospital’s second floor medicine storage room taken by the investigations team.*

 ![](/assets/investigations//KiwanHospital/image20.png)
-*A still from a video of the doctor’s clinic taken by the investigations team.
-This room suffered extensive damage with one of its walls destroyed.*
+*A still from a video of the doctor’s clinic taken by the investigations team.*

 ![](/assets/investigations//KiwanHospital/image27.png)
 *A still from a video of the hospital’s women’s drugs storage taken by the investigations team.*